-The address of the area, quadword-aligned (Alpha only) or octaword-aligned (I64 only).
+The address of the area, quadword-aligned (Alpha only) or octaword-aligned (Integrity servers only).
 The address is returned because the area may have to be moved to a new address to reallocate enough space.
 If the area was moved, the space previously occupied is freed.

-Indicates that space cannot be reallocated (for example, if there is not enough room).
+NULLIndicates that space cannot be reallocated (for example, if there is not enough room).